 The default Studio Parts look bare.
 Spend the last 10 minutes making it look like a real game:

-- Generate decorative props with 3D model generation — torches, trees, ruins
+- Generate decorative props with AI 3D model generation — torches, trees, ruins

 - Add background music with a

-Lightingambient + skybox to match a theme (volcano, ice world, neon city) - Add a custom font and color scheme to the UI
+Lightingambient + skybox to match a theme (volcano, ice world, neon city) - Give the UI a consistent font and color scheme

-Each of these is a 30-second AI request:
+Each of these is a short AI request:

 Add 10 torches along the obby path.
 Set lighting to a dusk theme with orange ambient.